slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 People should feel as part of a tribe.

-- The ultimate divisional organization: Amazon’s «two-pizza teams».
-Like animals, humans also seem designed to work in groups of a particular size.
+- Like animals, humans also seem designed to work in groups of a particular size.
+The ultimate group: Amazon’s «two-pizza teams».
 - Always be clear and specific about what you expect from other people.
 You cannot expect from them what you haven’t articulated, usually many times and in writing.
 Also plan for them to fail you.
 - A chain is only as strong as its weakest link.
 - Know how to create a vision of where they want to go.
 'I’m not here to help; I’m here to learn.'